-The Company has granted RSUs that generally vest over a period of two to four years from the date of grant.
-In addition, vesting of the RSUs was also dependent upon the closing of the Company's IPO, which is a performance condition that is outside the Company's control.
+The expiration of the lock-up period following an IPO or a change in control are performance conditions that are outside the Company's control.
 Therefore, the Company did not recognize any stock-based compensation until the consummation of the IPO in May 2016.
-As of December 31, 2016, there was \$11,402,327 of unamortized expense that will be recognized over a weighted-average period of 1.42 years.
+As of March 31, 2016, there was \$21,100,000 of unamortized expense.

-10. Subsequent events
+9. Subsequent Events